 There are special rules for prospecting expenditure in an area in Zambia over which a mining right has been granted.
 These enable the shareholders of the company undertaking the prospecting to claim a deduction for the prospecting expenditure, provided certain conditions are met.

-Deductibility of interest is limited to 30% of a company’s EBITDA.
+Deductibility of interest is limited to 30% of a company’s tax EBITDA.
 This limit excludes businesses on the turnover tax system and taxpayers engaged under the Banking and Financial Services Act.
+Any unrelieved interest may be carried forward for deduction in the following year provided that the total interest deducted does not exceed 30% of the tax EBITDA for that year and the interest is in line with the arm’s-length principle.
+Any unrelieved interest may, however, only be carried forward for a period of five years.

 Note, however, that incidental costs of obtaining finance, such as commitment and guarantee fees and any other incidental costs of a similar nature, are not deductible.